 In our second live online VFX demo, digital artist and Catalyst Visual Effects tutor Anton Egorov showed us some pro tips on 3D asset texturing using 3D material creation software Substance Painter.
 Learn more and watch the full demo.

 A software with substance: Adobe Substance Painter is the leading programme for 3D digital materials.
 Like Photoshop, but with a whole extra dimension of tools, Substance Painter allows digital artists, animators, game designers and the like to take their skills beyond the 2D canvas and expand their creative potential.
 For this reason, it’s a VFX industry standard – an essential skill we teach to our Visual Effects students.

 A Texture of Quarantine

-If you’ve never designed in 3D, where do you begin?
 Digital artist and Catalyst tutor Anton Egorov’s recent live demo on the software was the perfect tutorial for digital artists moving into the 3D environment.
 Over the hour and a half-long, step-by-step, tutorial, Anton broke down how he used Substance Painter to texture the skin and metallic material of his 3D scene I’ll Just Stay at Home Today.

 “I took different 3D models from other projects and decided to dump them into this sci-fi looking room,” Anton says.
 “This guy is probably quarantined, so the only thing he can do is sit around naked, smoke cigarettes and watch my demos on his little laptop!”